She Kills Monsters: Background and production history

 Following a 2013 award by the American Alliance for Theater and Education, the play has, as of July 2020, been staged close to 800 times, mostly by high schools and colleges.
 Some of these productions have done well, including a 2018 production which won a state contest.
-In response to requests by schools, Nguyen wrote a version of the play, dubbed She Kills Monsters:Young Adventurers Edition, that included less profanity and also changed Agnes into a high school cheerleader.
-Later, in response to the COVID-19 pandemic, Nguyen wrote a version designed to be performed online, called She Kills Monsters: Virtual Realms; changes included changing the climactic battle, as well as setting the entire play in 2020 and changing the pop culture references accordingly.
+In response to requests by schools, Nguyen wrote a version of the play, dubbed She Kills Monsters: Young Adventurers Edition, that included less profanity, changed Agnes into a high school cheerleader and eliminated the death of Agnes and Tilly's parents.
+Later, in response to the COVID-19 pandemic, Nguyen wrote a version designed to be performed online, called She Kills Monsters: Virtual Realms.
+Changes include depicting the climactic battle through dice-rolling rather than a physical fight, as well as setting the entire play in 2020 and updating its pop culture references accordingly.

-In October 2021, after weeks of rehearsal, a production of She Kills Monsters:Young Adventurers Edition at Hillsboro High School in Highland County, Ohio was cancelled by Hillsboro City Schools Superintendent Tim Davis, allegedly on the grounds that "one of its characters might be gay".
-In a statement, Davis said “the fall play has been canceled this year because the play was not appropriate for our K-12 audience.”
+In October 2021, after weeks of rehearsal, a production of She Kills Monsters: Young Adventurers Edition at Hillsboro High School in Highland County, Ohio was cancelled by Hillsboro City Schools Superintendent Tim Davis, allegedly on the grounds that "one of its characters might be gay".
+In a statement, Davis said, "The fall play has been canceled this year because the play was not appropriate for our K-12 audience."
 Students subsequently started a GoFundMe campaign to mount the production independently of their school.
 Within a week of its launch, the campaign had more than tripled its $5,000 goal.

+In February 2024, the drama club at Fort Atkinson High School in Fort Atkinson, Wisconsin was prohibited from performing the play by principal Leigh Ann Scheuerell.
+The Daily Jefferson County Union later reported that Sheuerell said her decision had "nothing to do with the sexual orientation of a character.”
+The club performed Alice in Wonderland instead.

 Notable casts

 Themes

-In She Kills Monsters, Agnes discovers Tilly was a lesbian and used her Dungeons and Dragons Campaign as an outlet for her struggles of being out in school, yet "in the closet" with her family.
-This play brings complex LGBTQ characters to the stage who fulfill goals outside of their sexuality and are well-rounded characters.
+In She Kills Monsters, Agnes discovers Tilly was a lesbian and used her Dungeons & Dragons campaign as an outlet for her struggles of being out in school, yet in the closet. with her family.
+The play brings complex LGBTQ characters to the stage who fulfill goals outside of their sexuality and are well-rounded characters.
 The sexuality of characters is not the main focus of the play, which normalizes non-heterosexual characters.
 She Kills Monsters also goes through the storyline of coming out to close family, a difficult moment for those in the LGBTQ community.
 It creates a serious discussion on the understanding of people and the reactions that many experience when revealing their sexuality.